aralovelace/message_board/README.md

 1. I have not implemented the 'support commenting on comments' but can add it in version 2.

+## Functionalities
+1. Login as user
+1. Logout as user
+1. View Message Board (sort per column)
+1. Add New Message  (title, body and category fyi: able to add more category in the database)
+1. View Message Detail
+1. Add Comments per message

 ## To Install

 1. Create a database in the Mysql